KwadroNaut/duplicity-backup-status/README.md

 Run the python script from your nagios.
 Don't forget to specify some extras like when warnings or criticalities should be emerged.

 -   -w WARNINC   Number of hours allowed for incremential backup warning level default 28
--  -W WARNFULL  Number of hours allowed for incremential backup critical level default 40
+-   -W WARNFULL  Number of days allowed for full backup warning level default 31
--  -c CRITINC   Number of days allowed for full backup warning level default 52
+-   -c CRITINC   Number of hours allowed for incremential backup critical level default 52
--  -C CRITFULL  Number of days allowed for full backup critical level default 60
+-   -C CRITFULL  Number of days allowed for full backup critical level default 33

 ## TODO: